francistor/yaas/doc/readme.md

 This file specifies the radius server groups for balancing and the individual radius servers.

 A single radius request to a group produces retries to different servers.
 The policy may be `random`,  `random-clear`, `fixed` or `fixed-clear`.
 If `fixed*` the requests are sent preferentially to the first member of the group that is available, and to the other ones in order in case of errors.
 The suffix "clear" specifies what to do if all server in the group are in quarantine.
-If "clear" is in the name, in that case the quarantine status is ignored and all the servers are tried anyway.
+If present, the quarantine status is ignored and all the servers are tried anyway.

 #### Diameter